nkpfstr/john-cname/README.md

 # john-cname
-> Turn a URL into a CNAME file
+> Turn a domain into a CNAME file

 :construction: UNDER CONSTRUCTION